codeigniter4/CodeIgniter4/user_guide_src/source/general/environments.rst

         }
     }

-Alternative methods are available for Nginx and other servers, or you can remove this logic entirely and set the constant based on the server's IP address (for instance).
+Alternative methods are available for nginx and other servers, or you can remove this logic entirely and set the constant based on the server's IP address (for instance).